27 Places to Visit in Arizona in 2023 (By a Local)

 If Whiskey Row is music to your ears, you need to pay a visit to Prescott.
 This historic town was born during the pioneer era, and much of its original architecture still stands.
 The live music scene at the bars on Whiskey Row is unparalleled to many of the venues in Arizona.
 What more could you ask for outside of a locally renowned band playing to you with a highball glass in hand?

 Prescott is also located just moments from Watson Lake.
-Among local Arizonans, it’s a popular destination for birding, hiking, biking, and camping.
+Among local Arizonans, it’s a popular destination for birding, hiking, biking, and camping in Arizona.
 This incredibly picturesque lake is surrounded by massive boulders and vivid greenery.

 The state’s most wicked town